NitorCreations/nflow/README.md

 ## <a name="versioning"></a>Versioning

-+nFlow uses [Semantic Versioning Specification (SemVer)](http://semver.org/).
+nFlow uses [Semantic Versioning Specification (SemVer)](http://semver.org/).
 Currently nFlow is in initial development phase, and API may change and features may be added or removed.
 Once API becames stable, we will release version 1.0.0.

 ## <a name="rest-api"></a>REST API